 They also both causes scarring around nerve cells called sclerosis, but it’s how this sclerosis occurs that leads to the differences between the two conditions.

-According to WebMD, the sclerosis in MS is caused by a breakdown in myelin, which is an insulation sheath that protects nerve cells in the brain and spinal cord.
+The sclerosis in MS is caused by a breakdown in myelin, which is an insulation sheath that protects nerve cells in the brain and spinal cord.
 When demyelination occurs, the signals from the brain to other parts of the body get interrupted.

 In ALS, the scleroris breaks down motor neuron cells causing the myelin sheath to harden.
 This leads to the muscles wasting away.